JosiahBinnema/connect4/README.md

 June 19 - rewrote the isWin() function so that it goes after the move is played, and now everything works great.
 Just adding like 6 comparisons per evaluation though...

 June 20 - I added alpha beta pruning in like 5 minutes and search times are down enough to reasonably search to depth 8 (607815 microseconds for first move).
 I'm halting development on this project in favor of some other things I have to do, but I might revisit it

+March 20, 2022 - Fixed where the bot gives up if it thinks you're going to win.
+Also started learning hashmaps for the next optimization, but 2d char array hashmaps might be harder than ints?
+Only time will tell.

 ### TO DO:
 - [X] Minimax Algorithm implementation
 - [X] Alpha-Beta Pruning
-- [ ] Evaluate "best" moves first.
+- [X] Evaluate "best" moves first.
 I could just search from middle-out, and that would save a ton of search time when combined with alpha-beta pruning
 - [ ] Create a reference table to make sure we don't evaluate the same thing twice.
 This would give massive time savings because you end up double/triple or more evaluating positions because connect 4 is like that...
 - [ ] Multi-threading would give me a massive boost in performance, but I have a class on that next semester, so I'll likely do that after.
 - [ ] Small code optimizations like removing a lot of unnecessary faff in the functions, and adding a darn constructor to the Board class...
 I also think it would be fun to have an option to have two AI play against each other.
 Then you could have a little screen saver of something you wrote :)